JAMES EAGLEMAN | MARCH 2018

-Please don't buy the olive one.
+Whatever you do please don't buy the olive one.
 When I see it in airport lobbies it makes me sick )) The black design is much more professional and classy.

 The bag has a suiter compartment that might help to keep you clothes wrinkle free.

 If you prefer 4 wheels then it comes in a spinner version.
 But it's even wider at 15 inches!
 So be careful about sizes.

 Aside from size the other problem with this bag is the weight.
 It's 8.9 lbs when it's empty.
 My entire carry on bag usually weight less than 10 lbs.

 If you fly internationally, especially in asia, you will come across weight limits for carry ons.

 Also, you always need to lift or carry luggage at some point.
 Almost 9 lbs is heavy and I really would not recommend this bag to anyone infirm or elderly.
 It will be a struggle to lift it into the overhead bins when it's fully loaded.